micweaver/ydb/README.md

   "wenda.so.com/?c=IndexController&f=indexAction&t= 1"

-   the parameter t stand for profile your script,the ydb will display a time rank desc for all the function in the indexAction function  of class  IndexController on your webpage and stop the script.
+   the parameter t stand for profiling your script,the ydb will display a time cost rank  for all the function in the indexAction function  of class  IndexController on your webpage and stop the script desc  descending order.